 If you’re a hiker, this means that you don’t wait long for a start, and the herd of running orienteers departs rather quickly, leaving you with a nice hike-with-a-purpose through Lord Hill Park.

 As always, The Bog Slog advanced courses are longer and more challenging than our usual Winter League courses.
 Some participants drop down a level for ease, while others treat this as the ultimate challenge, often sharing the navigation fun and bragging rights for completion.

 The Bog Slog (Long Advanced) and Bog Jog (Short Advanced) courses are point-to-point, meaning that you need to visit the checkpoints in a specific sequence.
 Fastest time wins.
 Most checkpoints will require off-trail navigation.

-The Choose Your Adventure course (intended for beginners, intermediates, and trail runners) is freestyle, meaning that you can visit as many checkpoints as you can, in any order that you like, until the course closes.
+The Choose Your Adventure course (intended for beginners, intermediates, and trail runners) is a score-o, meaning that you can visit as many checkpoints as you can, in any order that you like, until the course closes.
 Most checkpoints are on or very near trails.

 Choose Your Adventure – 24 checkpoints, 3 hour time limit, 1:10000 scale map.
 The course is a mix of some easy-to-find checkpoints, some intermediate checkpoints, and a few advanced checkpoints.